ocaml/dune/doc/goals.rst

 started and learning Dune should be straightforward.

-For that purpose, when designing the language, the command line interface or the documentation, we must always put ourselves from the point of view of a user who is discovering Dune and its features.
+For that purpose, when designing the language, the command line interface or the documentation, we must take on the perspective of a user who is just discovering Dune and its features.

 Because Dune must be suitable for everyone, it must also provide advanced and more complex features for expert users.
 However, the